 LAW

-Ian Andre Roberts, former superintendent of Des Moines Public Schools, drew a two-year federal sentence for falsifying citizenship claims and possessing firearms illegally.
-Roberts held no legal status in the U.S. as a Guyana national.
+Ian Andre Roberts, former superintendent of Des Moines Public Schools, received a two-year federal sentence for falsifying citizenship claims and illegally possessing firearms.
+Roberts, a Guyana national, held no legal U.S. immigration status while working in a position of public authority.

 Key Details

-• Federal sentencing guidelines resulted in a 24-month prison term.
+• Federal sentencing guidelines resulted in a two-year prison term

 Why It Matters for Gun Owners